TokisanGames/godot_fastnoise_simd/README.md

 * Easy to use 3D cave noise (Cellular: Div2Cave)

 ## Supported Compilers & Systems

+This module works with Godot 3.2 with [PR #35144] (https://github.com/godotengine/godot/pull/35144) which has not yet been merged.
+It will eventually be updated to build for 4.0.

 While FastNoiseSIMD does not require a processor that supports SIMD to run or build, it does require a modern compiler that supports SIMD instructions.

 FastNosieSIMD has been tested on these compilers: